Landlord Electrical Safety Certificate

-Electrical Safety Inspections (installations and appliances)
+(installations and appliances)

-Private landlords must ensure every electrical installation in their residential premises is inspected and tested at intervals of no more than 5 years by a qualified and competent person.
+According to the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, private landlords must ensure every electrical installation in their residential premises is inspected and tested at intervals of no more than 5 years by a qualified and competent person.

 Following the inspection and testing, a private landlord must:

-• obtain a report from the person conducting that inspection and test, which gives the results of the inspection and test and the date of the next inspection and test
+• Obtain a report known as an electrical installation condition report (EICR) from the person conducting that inspection and test, which gives the results of the inspection and test and the date the next inspection and test is due

-• supply a copy of that report to each existing tenant of the residential premises within 28 days of the inspection and test
+• Supply a copy of that report to each existing tenant of the residential premises within 28 days of the inspection and test

-• supply a copy of that report to the local housing authority within 7 days of receiving a request in writing for it from that authority
+• Supply a copy of that report to the local housing authority within 7 days of receiving a request in writing for it from that authority

-• retain a copy of that report until the next inspection and test is due and supply a copy to the person carrying out the next inspection and test
+• Retain a copy of that report until the next inspection and test is due and supply a copy to the person carrying out the next inspection and test

-• supply a copy of the most recent report to any new tenant of the specified tenancy to which the report relates before that tenant occupies those premises; and any prospective tenant within 28 days of receiving a request in writing for it from that prospective tenant
+• Supply a copy of the most recent report to any new tenant of the specified tenancy to which the report relates before that tenant occupies those premises; and any prospective tenant within 28 days of receiving a request in writing for it from that prospective tenant.

-An Electrical Installation Condition Report (EICR) is a report carried out to assess the safety of the existing electrical installation within a property and is used to describe its condition.
-Parts of the system that are reported on include consumer units, protective bonding, lighting, switches and sockets etc. Its purpose is to confirm as far as possible whether or not the electrical installation is in a safe condition for continued service.
+An Electrical Installation Condition Report (EICR) is carried out to assess the safety of the existing electrical installation within a property and is used to describe its condition.
+Parts of the system that are reported on include consumer units, protective bonding, lighting, switches and sockets, etc. Its purpose is to confirm as far as possible whether or not the electrical installation is in a safe condition for continued service.

 The EICR will show whether the electrical installation is in a 'satisfactory' or 'unsatisfactory' condition and will detail a list of observations affecting the safety or requiring improvements.